saoricake/userscripts/README.md

 ## [Pixiv Skip Offsite Link Interceptor](https://github.com/saoricake/userscripts/raw/main/pixiv-offsite-links.user.js)

-normally, when you click you're on pixiv and you click a link that'll take you to some other site, you'll be redirected to an interstitial page first. this script makes it so that doesn't happen, and that links work as you'd expect them to.
+normally, when you're on pixiv and click a link that'll take you to some other site, you'll be redirected to an interstitial page first, where you have to manually click another link to proceed. this script makes those pages proceed automatically.